All Episodes

 dan friesen

-Why'd you shave your head, you dumb dumb?
+Why'd you shave your head, you dumb-dum?

-I can't imagine that it would be, like, what he's suggesting is something that he would be interested in engaging with.
+I can't imagine that it would be like what he's suggesting is something that he would be interested in engaging with.

 jordan holmes